vgno/ably/docs/api.md

 ##### The `uniform` sampler

 A type of sampler that assigns users to groups with equal probability of being assigned to each group.
 The uniform sampler relies on the uniform distribution of values of the `Math.random()` function.

+##### The `weighted` sampler

+A type of sampler that assigns users to groups with probabilities depending on weights provided in the `weights` option.
+The weighted sampler relies on the uniform distribution of values of the `Math.random()` function.

 #### Use your own sampler